+D.J.J.O AACA 2001.
+FIELD ATTACHMENT

 Module title: FIELD ATTACHMENT

 Subject code: AACA 2601

+NQF Level: 6

 Contact hours: Lecture: 21 hours per three years

 Practical: 6 weeks per three years

+Credits: 8

+Madula Accomments Continuous appagement during site inspection.
+Appagement of field report and appagement of and presentation

+Module Assessment: Module Description (Content):

-Module Assessment: Continuous assessment during site inspection.
+Continuous assessment during site inspection.
 Assessment of field report and assessment of oral presentation.

-Three periods of in total six (6) weeks of field attachment will be undertaken by all Diploma students in one summer recess period (two are available: between the 1st and 2nd year and again between 2nd and 3rd year) and the winter recess in the 2nd year to gain practical experience and hands-on skills in support of teaching.
+Three periods of , in total, six (6) weeks of field attachment will be undertaken by all Diploma students in one summer recess period (two are available: between the 1st and 2nd year and again between 2nd and 3rd year) and the winter recess in the 2nd year to gain practical experience and hands-on skills in support of teaching.
 During these periods, the students will be attached to suitable community forests, research stations, extension units and agro-industries in a structured, pre-planned manner to ensure that the objectives of off-site training are attained.
 Students will be visited during their attachment on-site to check on the efficiency of attachment.
 Twenty-one lecture hours (2 credits at level 5) will be allocated to this course for oral presentations.
 Assessment will consist of on-site inspection, a report by the field supervisor and a written report and oral presentation by the student.

 B.5.3.7 AACA 2600: SPECIAL STUDY

+Module title: SPECIAL STUDY

-SPECIAL STUDY Module title: Subject code: AACA 2600
+Subject code: AACA 2600

+NQF Level: 6

-Contact hours: Lecture: 2 hours per week for 28 weeks
+Contact hours: Lecture: 2 hours per week for 28 weeks.
 Practical: 3 hours per week for 28 weeks

+Credits: 16

-Module Assessment: Assessment will be based on written report (50%) and assessed by the supervisor and one other lecturer, an oral presentation (30%) assessed by all lecturers) and Assignments.
+Module Assessment: Assessment will be based on written report (50%) and assessed by the supervisor and one other lecturer, an oral presentation (30% assessed by all lecturers) and Assignments.